Say hello to Halloween Vampires!

 That is the changing of the seasons and the onset of indoor heating.
 Our US heating tends to be very dry convection heat as opposed to gentle radiant heat so we need to work harder to keep it stable.
 That means drinking more water, putting on the humidifer, getting enough clean smoke-free outdoor air and reapplying moisturizer.

 As we are getting topical and timely I thought we should mention vampires.
 I am talking about the famous ‘vampire’ facial.
 I mean who can forget the sight of Kim Kardashian with her ‘bloodied’ face?
-The PRP facial as it is technically known requires a vial of a patient’s blood being extracted then spun in a centrifuge until the plasma separates out into “liquid gold.”
-Or platelet-rich plasma when spun at a different speed to yield the thicker red PRF or platelet-rich fibrin.
+The plasma facial as it is technically known requires a vial of a patient’s blood being extracted then spun in a centrifuge until the plasma separates out into “liquid gold.”
+Or plasma when spun at a different speed to yield the thicker red plasma.

 Though it might look scary the results will definitely NOT have you running for cover!
 Expect a fresh plump dewy glow that keeps working for months after treatment.